maaalx/ilc-0.1/README.md

 international library of cannabies

-fill in you localhost info in db.php to connect you host with DB
+change you localhost info in db.php to connect you host with DB

 users :

-general user :
-raj1@gmail.com
-admin

 Admin